Does the Law Library have casebooks for Georgetown Law students to borrow? Or other law course textbooks?

 Answer

 Starting with Fall 2022, the Law Library will purchase the required texts for required 1L courses.
 The copies will be housed in Casebook Reserve at the Circulation Desk for the entire semester and may be checked out for three hours at a time.
+We also reserve a copy of the latest edition of any casebook donated by students or faculty in Casebook Reserve.
+If we happen to have a upper level casebook on Casebook Reserve, it is because it was donated to the Law Library for that specified purpose.

-The library may happen to have a class reading in the general collection which has not been requested by the faculty to be placed on Reserves.
+The Law Library may happen to have a class reading in the general collection which has not been requested by the faculty to be placed on Reserves.
 You may find such titles by performing a search in the Law Library's general catalog and check the copy out for a normal loan period.

 We are unable to scan, or obtain via Interlibrary Loan (ILL), pages out of casebooks.
 We also cannot borrow via ILL electronic casebooks or textbooks due to licensing restrictions.